soverenio/docs/docs/getting-started/quick-start.md

             kubectl create secret generic soveren-proxy-token --from-literal=token=<soveren-token-from-your-account-on-soveren.io>

-         You only see your Soveren token once, on the **Let's get started** page.
-If you missed it, [create a new gateway](https://app.soveren.io/gateways) and return to Step #1.
+         You only see your Soveren token once, when creating a gateway.
+If you missed the moment and cannot find the token, [create a new gateway](https://app.soveren.io/gateways) and return to Step #1.

     2. Apply the Soveren gateway manifest and configmap: